Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Methodology

 where $a_j^l$ is the activation and $b_j^l$ of the jth neuron in the lth layer.

 We define a cost $C$ which is used as a measure to indicate the offset of predicted action from actual action taken.
-We define the cost C over all samples n of data as:
+We define the cost $C$ over all samples $n$ of data as:

 This equation characterises the difference in the true output $y(x)$ and the output predicted by network $y'= a^L(x)$.
-Then we use backpropagation [32] to compute the gradients and update the weights by -
+Then we use backpropagation (\cite{hinton}) to compute the gradients and update the weights of the network.